-There are a few myths about the idea that women need to be fully dilated to give birth, and that this means the same thing for every woman.
+There are a few myths about the idea that a woman’s cervix needs to be fully dilated before she can give birth, and that this means the same thing for every woman.

 The assessment of progress in labour is a complex and multi-faceted issue which raises questions in many different areas.
 In recent years, midwives and researchers have challenged some of the key assumptions that have been made about the cervix.
 Not least of which are the perception that it opens in a unidirectional manner (e.g. Daviss and Johnson 1998, Gaskin 2003, Bowman 2006).
 I once summarised a few of these challenges and concluded that, “[a] simple focus on quantification of the cervix is clearly, for so many reasons, neither useful nor appropriate” (Wickham 2009: 41).